EEHoveckis/chemymass/README.md

 ```

 ## 📰 Notes
+* This module understands both normal numbers and subscripts.
+You don't have to specifically convert them.

 * Crystal Hydrates work without any modifications.
 Formulas can be with signs `·`, `×` or `*`.

 * Verbal mode supported query types: `Plain Text Name`, `CAS number`, `SMILES`, `IUPAC`, `FICTS identifier`, `Cactvs HASHISY`, `uuuuu identifier`.